dillonkearns/elm-pages/examples/docs/content/docs.md

 ## File Structure

-With `elm-pages`, you don't define the central `Main.elm` entrypoint.
+With `elm-pages`, you don't define the central `main` entrypoint.
 That's defined under the hood by `elm-pages`.

 It builds your app for you from these special files that you define: